prcptrn/some-basic-programme/README.md

 even-number - tells you, if choosen number is even

-rock-paper-scissors - a game of rock paper scissors
+rock-paper-scissors - a game of rock paper and scissors